 - Walk-In Theft – This is often included in the exclusions, and so not covered in student contents’ insurance.
 Walk-in theft occurs when something is stolen, but there is no sign of a forced entry.
 This could happen, for example, if you have left a window open.
 It’s often worth adding this to your insurance, especially if you are in shared accommodation.

-- Buildings Insurance – this covers the building that you live in.
+- Buildings Insurance – This covers the building that you live in.
 But this is your landlord’s responsibility, not yours, so you do not need to take this out.

 Compare contents insurance for students

 Student contents’ insurance is a vital expense for peace of mind.
 It protects your possessions in your student accommodation, and as students are often the target of burglars, it is a good idea to purchase insurance.
+So, don’t forget to protect your belongings and save yourself money just in case your possessions are lost, stolen, or damaged.